GeorgDV/horrible-ui-gdv/README.md

 # horrible-ui-gdv
-This is an example of horrible form insertion design.
+This is an example of horrible UX.
+May your sanity remain untouched.

-Made as Nuxt project with Tailwind CSS Framework.
+Made via *Nuxt*.
+Used *Vue* and *Tailwind*.